proxytranslation/user-docs/introduction/getting-started.md

 - is there any Javascript-generated content?

-Some of these issues will require attention, such as UI fixes and a measure of fiddling with the technology under the hood - take them into account when making your quote.
+These issues will require attention, often beyond the primary focus of
+translators: UI fixes and a measure of fiddling with what's under the hood - take those expenses into account when you make your quote.

 If you are unsure about a functionality on a site, you can always contact our **Support Centre** and we'll help you get an accurate